 The Partnership has been set up by Baildon Town Council, but was instigated by a local residient - Richard Nottidge, with the aim to increase tree coverage in the Baildon area and is supported by Bradford Council, Forest of Bradford and Friends of the Earth.
 Trees soak up carbon dioxide and store carbon and are a vital tool in the fight to reduce carbon emissions.

 Over a thousand trees will be planted in lower Baildon over the coming winter planting season.
-There will be a launch event at the St Hugh's Centre on the 25th of January where the community will be invited to find out more about the planting plan and, hopefully, get involved.
+There will be a launch event at the St Hugh's Centre on the 18th of January at 2pm where the community will be invited to find out more about the planting plan and, hopefully, get involved.

 Richard Nottidge - Baildon Tree Planting Partnership